rxdha1/The-Chord-Generator/README.md

 Your new midi file is in the directory!
 Happy jamming!

-This service is provided to you for FREE by TheRecordLabel.ai Community.
+This service is provided to you for FREE by The Record Label Community.